v0.3.8 · MIT · Windows 10/11

 How do I uninstall it?

 If you used the .msi: Settings → Apps → noidle.app → Uninstall.
+The installer removes the autostart registry entry for you.

 If you used the portable .exe: right-click the tray icon → Quit, then delete the .exe.
 To also remove settings: delete %APPDATA%\noidle\ and %LOCALAPPDATA%\noidle\.
 Disable "Start with Windows" first so the registry entry is cleaned up.